de-vnull/vnstat-on-merlin/more-info.md

 * The example in paragraph 3, the "month" reported will be the February, but some usage may have already been accounted for as _January_ and therefore the totals for _February_ may not be accurate.
 * You should consider the usage as the __start of the cycle__ rather than __end of cycle__, which may be more familiar billing- and accountability-wise.
 * In the United States, Comcast/Xfinity begins measurement on the 1st of the month in all markets, so no adjustment from the default is required.

-# Data-limits

-The information that is reported by vnStat (and therefore vnStat-on-Merlin) regarding data use should be considered a guide - an approximation of actual use.
-The application vnStat reports totals that may or may not be equivalent to those recorded by your provider, may start and/or stop on a different date, and/or be affected by variables such as hardware acceleration, router settings that bypass the TCP/IP stack, or even by scheduled reboots.
-The user must conduct proper due diligence to determine if the usage reported by vnStat aligns with your provider.
-The user assumes all responsibility for the use of the information provided by vnStat and vnStat-on-Merlin.

-# Units

-The units reported by vnstat 1.18, upon which vnStat-on-Merlin is based, calculate using IEC standards (KiB/MiB), which differs slightly from KB/MB typically used by ISPs (1.049 actually).
-There is a setting in `vnstat.conf` ("UnitMode") which allows the user to change the preferred unit, __but no recalculation is performed__.
-This has been confirmed verified by the author of vnStat (Teemu Toivola).

-The calculations for `Data usage for current month` against the data limit is calculated in KB/MB as would typically be used by ISPs, by leveraging the underlying vnstat totals and multiplying accordingly.